-If you are experiencing issues with setting up VIP Search, more information for debugging can be found by looking at:
+If you are experiencing issues with setting up Enterprise Search, more information for debugging can be found by looking at:

 Debug Bar / Query Monitor

 The debug bar panel will tell you about any Elasticsearch queries run on the current page.

 - Perform a search

 - An ElasticPress panel will be present if VIP Search is active

 - If the current page has invoked Elasticsearch (ES) queries, they will be displayed in the ElasticPress panel

 New Relic will expose PHP errors, remote requests and activity during transactions.